WHAT IS MEANT BY SPECIAL LEAVE PETION (SLP) IN INDIA?

 Once the office objections (if any) are removed, the registry shall list the case before the Bench of Honorable Court for admission.

-WHAT IS THE COURT FEES FOR FILING A SPECIAL LEAVE PETITION (SLP) IN THE SUPREME COURT OF INDIA?
+COURT FEES IN SUPREME COURT FOR FILING A SPECIAL LEAVE PETITION (SLP) IN THE SUPREME COURT OF INDIA?

-The Court fees for filing a Special leave Petition (SLP)\ INR.
+The Supreme Court case fees for filing a Special leave Petition (SLP)\ INR.
 1500/-.For SLP involving special cases it is INR 5000/- .
 And for every application the court fees is INR 200/-

 IS AN ADVOCATE ON RECORD (AOR) NECESSARY TO FILE A SPECIAL LEAVE PETITION (SLP)?